simonchemnitz/Msc_Thesis/README.md

 # Msc_Thesis
-Code related to my 2021/2022 Master thesis
+Code related to my 2021/2022 Master thesis titled:
+Reducing the Need for General Anesthesia in Children Undergoing Neuroimaging